 From my experiences, you might have noticed that not every Airbnb is the same.
 That is all travelling is about, right?
 See how Lauren from “The Traveller’s Guide” had an amazing experience with Airbnb in Iceland –

 “Airbnb is by far my new favourite way to travel when it comes to accommodation.
 I can happily say that I have stayed in many Airbnb’s and have only ever had amazingly positive experiences.
 My personal favourite stay was on a trip to Iceland in the depths of winter over Christmas.
 Staying in a beautiful cabin not far out of the city of Selfoss was perfect for a bunch of Aussies wanting to enjoy their very first white Christmas.
 Imagine pulling into a secluded cabin tucked away amongst trees as it is snowing.
 That was the picture we were greeted with when we arrived and one I will never forget.
-In all the excitement of entering into what was a dream we were all busy unpacking and in doing so managed to lock ourselves out of the cabin.
+In all the excitement of entering into what was a dream, we were all busy unpacking and in doing so managed to lock ourselves out of the cabin.
 You can imagine my horror when we are stuck outside in the snow having no idea how we were going to get in freezing our butts off.
 Luckily enough I had a local sim card and was able to contact the host immediately.
 I felt so stupid explaining what we had done to the host; however, he was absolutely lovely and calmed me down quickly.
-He described it often happened and that it was no problem at all.
-He then proceeded to guide me through the process, which I will keep secret haha, on how we could get ourselves back into the cabin.
+He described it as often happening and that it was no problem at all.
+He then proceeded to guide me through the process, which I will keep secret haha, of how we could get ourselves back into the cabin.
 Within 5 minutes we were back in the warmth because the hosts had preheated the beautiful cabin for us.
-Oh, and did I mention this Airbnb had an outside jacuzzi, which we could enjoy with the northern lights.
+Oh, and did I mention this Airbnb had an outside jacuzzi, which we could enjoy with the northern lights?
 I mean can it get much better than that?“

 But, don’t get carried away just yet…